Scraawl SocL Help Desk

 You can bookmark posts from any report (or from multiple reports) and export them to a Case Report.
 Case Reports then behave like any other report – you can see Basic Statistics, Advanced Analytics, and Raw Data.

-1. What are basic statistics and how are the computed?
+1. What are basic statistics and how are they computed?

-Once posts that match your search criteria are collected, Scraawl computes Basic Statistic related to top users, words, hashtags, mentions, URLs, retweets, languages, and locations.
+Once posts that match your search criteria are collected, SocL computes Basic Statistics related to top users, words, hashtags, mentions, URLs, retweets, languages, and locations.
 The top 50 for each of these categories are shown, with each element acting as an interactive drill-down for data exploration, and an option to filter and exclude posts associated with selected elements.
-For historic data (collected using Historic or Recent), basic statistics are computed once all the posts that match the search criteria are retrieved.
-For streaming searches the statistics are updated every 2 minutes.
-Note that only those basic statistics that are relevant to the data feed are computed.
+Basic Statistics are updated as data is collected and only those basic statistics that are relevant to the data feed are computed.

 2. Why do different feeds have different sets of basic statistics and advanced analytics?